-Our CEO founded our Company in 1993.
-He was then, and continues to this day, to be a prominent visionary and leader in the natural and organic products industry.
-He brings a creative vision to his position, as well as relationships with customers and suppliers, not easily found elsewhere in the natural and organic products industry.
+As discussed above, Mr. Simon's unique talent and perspective as a leader in the organic and natural products industry is of vital importance to Hain Celestial's success.
 We believe that our CEO's salary is appropriate given his leadership position and in view of his years of dedication to the Company during which he has made, and continues to make, significant contributions to the Company's growth and success.